TomasHubelbauer/modern-office-git-diff/doc/tasks.md

 - Set up the Git hook (extract hook code out form the `README.md` file)
 - Run Git commit
 - Verify extraction directory has been created and text file matches

+## Make tests run on each commit in this repo

+In normal repo utilizing this script, only the script would run, but as this is a development repository, tests should run as a pre-commit hook before the script itself does.